-We can see from the above diagram that the climate system has many components that interact with each other; a change in one component may alter the operation of another.
+We can see from the diagram that the climate system has many components that interact with each other; a change in one component may alter the operation of another.
 The effects of changes are often dependent on the operation of feedback mechanisms.
 A feedback that enhances an initial change in climate is positive, but those that decrease the size of the change are negative.

 For example, if the amount of solar energy absorbed on the Earth’s surface were to increase, then the surface temperature would increase.
 This would lead to a decrease in the amount of snow cover.
-As snow reflects more solar energy than land, vegetation or water, a decrease in the amount of land covered by snow would allow more solar radiation to be absorbed and so a positive feedback is initiated.
+Snow reflects more solar energy than land, vegetation or water, so a decrease in the amount of land covered by snow would allow more solar radiation to be absorbed and so a positive feedback is initiated.